afshin-zafari/FMM/ReadMe.md

    `M`   use OpenMP tasks

 # Implementation Overview
 `gemv` is the main computation routine in the algorithm.
-Different instances of `gemv_<nnnn>` are created for computations for leaves, upward (child-to-parent) and downward (parent-to-children) the tree and for translation operations within levels.
-Corresponding names appear in trace output of SuperGlue.
+Different instances of `gemv_<nnnn>` are created for computations for the leaves, upward (child-to-parent) and downward (parent-to-children) the tree and for translation operations within levels.
+Corresponding names appear in the trace output of SuperGlue.